-In this paper we have used the GALFORM semi-analytic model for galaxy formation together with the GRASIL spectrophotometric code to investigate in detail the properties of sub-mm galaxies in the model of Baugh et al. (2005).
-We mimic the observational selection in our model catalogue and identify galaxies both via their $850\mu m$ and 1.4 GHz(radio) emission.
-We find that the radio-identified SMGs (rSMGs) are predicted to make up approximately 75% of the whole population.
-This is in good agreement with the fraction found in observational surveys (eg. Ivison et al. 2005, 2007).
-The main difference between the radio-identified and radio-unidentified sub-mm galaxies is the characteristic dust temperature, where the radio undetected SMGs are $\sim 10\%$ cooler.
-This results in model SMGs having a median redshift of z = 2.0 whilst model rSMGs (which include a radio flux density threshold $S{1.4} > 30\mu Jy$ have a median redshift of z = 1.7.
+In this paper, we have used the GALFORM semi-analytic model for galaxy formation together with the GRASIL spectrophotometric code to investigate in detail the properties of submm galaxies in the model of B05.
+We mimic the observational selection in our model catalogue and identify galaxies both via their 850 μ m and 1.4 GHz (radio) emission.
+We find that the rSMGs are predicted to make up approximately 75 per cent of the whole population.
+This is in good agreement with the fraction found in observational surveys

+(e.g. Ivison et al. 2005, 2007).
+The main difference between the radio-identified and radio-unidentified submm galaxies is the characteristic dust temperature, where the radio-undetected SMGs are ~ 10 per cent cooler.
+This results in model SMGs having a median redshift of z = 2.0 whilst model rSMGs (which include a radio flux density threshold $S{1.4} > 30 \mu$ Jy) have a median redshift of z = 1.7.

 We show that the far-infrared colours of model rSMGs are consistent with observational data.
-Fitting the 350 and $850\mu m$ photometry we show that the model far-infrared SEDs are well described by single component modified $(\beta = 1.5)$ blackbodies with temperature of $32 \pm 5$ K (although GRASIL does not assume a single dust temperature either within or between galaxies).
-Integrating the model SED and the black-body fit, the inferred and true bolometric luminosities for the model SEDs also agree, with the single modified blackbody fit recovering an average of $0.94 \pm 0.25$ of the bolometric luminosity.
-However, the median $850\mu m/1.4$ GHz flux density ratio for SMGs predicted by the model is systematically lower than that observed by a factor $\sim 1.26 \pm 0.24 \times$ , even after the model has been normalized to match the far-infrared-radio correlation for ULIRGs at z = 0.
-This could be due to evolution in the far-infraredradio correlation, or due to modest contributions to the observed radio flux density from AGN.
+Fitting the 350 and 850 μm photometry, we show that the model far-infrared SEDs are well described by single component modified ($\beta = 1.5$) blackbodies with temperature of 32 ± 5 K (although GRASIL does not assume a single dust temperature either within or between galaxies).
+Integrating the model SED and the blackbody fit, the inferred and true bolometric luminosities for the model SEDs also agree, with the single modified blackbody fit recovering an average of 0.94 ± 0.25 of the bolometric luminosity.
+However, the median 850 μm/1.4 GHz flux density ratio for SMGs predicted by the model is systematically lower than that observed by a factor of $\sim 1.26 \pm 0.24 \times$, even after the model has been normalized to match the far-infrared-radio correlation for ULIRGs at z = 0.
+This could be due to evolution in the far-infrared-radio correlation, or due to modest contributions to the observed radio flux density from AGN.

-We show that the predicted velocity dispersions are in good agreements with observations, with $\sigma{1D} \sim 160 \,\mathrm{km \, s^{-1}}$ for the model SMGs, compared to observational constraints of $\sigma = 170-200 \,\mathrm{km \, s^{-1}}$ inferred from the kinematics of the redshifted H $\alpha$ and CO emission.
-We also show that the predicted gas masses are agree well with those derived from observations using $\alpha = 0.8$ .
-Turning to the halo masses, we find that the model SMGs reside in halos with masses of $M{halo} \sim$ $10^{12.4} M{\odot}$ , and a correlation length of $r_o = 8.8 \pm 0.3 \,\mathrm{Mpc}$ , in excellent agreement with the tentative observational estimate of $r_o = 9.8\pm 3.0 \,\mathrm{Mpc}$ from Blain et al. (2004b).
+We show that the predicted velocity dispersions are in good agreements with observations, with $\sigma{1D} \sim 160 \,\mathrm{km \, s^{-1}}$ for the model SMGs, compared to observational constraints of $\sigma = 170-200 \,\mathrm{km \, s^{-1}}$ inferred from the kinematics of the redshifted H α and CO emission.
+We also show that the predicted gas masses are agree well with those derived from observations using $\alpha = 0.8$.
+Turning to the halo masses, we find that the model SMGs reside in haloes with masses of $M{\rm halo} \sim 10^{12.4} \,\mathrm{M{\odot}}$, and a correlation length of $r_o = 8.8 \pm 0.3 \,\mathrm{Mpc}$, in excellent agreement with the tentative observational estimate of $r_o = 9.8 \pm 3.0 \,\mathrm{Mpc}$ from Blain et al. (2004b).
 We find no evidence for a significant merger bias in the clustering of SMGs in the model.